 - c) Special area teachers will not be required to submit their grades any earlier than the regular education teachers. - d) Agreement reached to form a Joint Study Committee that will be convened this summer to explore, study, and make recommendations regarding telework.
-The Joint Study Committee will also be charged with gathering data, studying, and making recommendations regarding the possibility of a compressed work schedule recommendation for 12-month employees. - 2) Early Dismissal Days
+The Joint Study Committee will also be charged with gathering data, studying, and making recommendations regarding the possibility of a compressed work schedule recommendation for 12-month employees.

+2) Early Dismissal Days

-During ten (10) of the two-hour student early dismissal days contained in any year's school calendar, the time after the students leave will be provided to all Unit I employees for additional planning and preparation time at their own individual direction.
+During ten (10) six (6) of the two-hour student early dismissal days contained in any year's school calendar, the time after the students leave will be provided to all Unit I employees for additional planning and preparation time at their own individual direction.
 No mandatory meetings will be scheduled during this time.
 These designated planning days will be observed as specified in the school calendar.
 The Board will make every effort to include in each year's calendar an average of one such early dismissal day per month (a total of ten (10) such days per school year).
+Four (4) of the remaining early dismissal days will be divided between structured collaborative planning time and individual planning/professional responsibilities with the collaborative planning time occurring immediately after student dismissal.
+These days will be identified on the calendar each quarter and will not coincide with the 2-hour early dismissal for report card preparation.

-The Board will make every effort to align four of the ten (10) teacher planning days described above on the calendar so that they can be used by teachers to prepare interim reports for students.
+The Board will make every effort to align four of the ten (10) six (6) teacher planning days described above on the calendar so that they can be used by teachers to prepare interim reports for students.